-Analysts expect, on average, earnings of 34 cents per share on $26.3 billion in revenue, according to the data firm FactSet.
+Analysts expect, on average, 30 cents per share on $26.43 billion in revenue, according to a survey by FactSet.